kermitt2/article_dataset_builder/Readme.md

                    list of DOI (one per line)
   --cord19 CORD19  path to the csv file describing the CORD-19 dataset
                    articles
-  --config CONFIG  path to the config file, default is ./config.json --reset          ignore previous processing states, and re-init the
+  --pmids PMIDS    path to a file describing a dataset articles as a simple
-                   harvesting process from the beginning
+                   list of PMID (one per line) --pmcids PMCIDS  path to a file describing a dataset articles as a simple list of PMC ID (one per line) --config CONFIG  path to the config file, default is ./config.json --reset          ignore previous processing states, and re-init the harvesting process from the beginning